 4. Playing the field too much

 Some candidates – particularly in compliance, the perennially hot sector in Asia – are still applying for several jobs at once and often receiving two or more offers within weeks of each other.
-“It’s rare to make a simple placement in compliance, especially at VP level where demand is strongest, says Jay Abeyasinghe, associate director of financial services at recruiters Morgan McKinley in Singapore.
+“It’s rare to make a simple placement in compliance, especially at VP level where demand is strongest, says Jay Abeyasinghe, a director at recruiters Morgan McKinley in Singapore.
 “It’s common for candidates to receive multiple offer and counter offers.
 They might make a ‘final’ decision and then pull out very late in the process if a better deal comes in at the last minute.”